 If there are delays to the repair the tenant may also negotiate a rent reduction with the property manager/owner for the time it takes the item to be fixed (e.g. 4 weeks to get parts to fix a broken air conditioner).

 If an inclusion is not working, and will not be repaired or replaced, the property manager/owner may also negotiate a rent reduction to compensate the tenant.

-There is no obligation on the property owner/owner to upgrade an otherwise working TV antenna to a digital antenna.
+There is no obligation on the property manager/owner to upgrade an otherwise working TV antenna to a digital antenna.